-The problem — paradoxically — is that many organizations lack a coherent plan for their strategic planning that properly translates lofty enterprise goals into functional objectives.
+The problem — paradoxically — is that many organizations lack a coherent plan for their strategic planning that properly translates lofty enterprise goals into functional initiatives and objectives.

-All too often, concerns about meeting short-term targets, fear of failure and a preoccupation with operational issues overwhelm aspiration.
-The mission for functional leaders is to identify initiatives that will drive enterprise growth ambitions — and unlock the capacity (time, budget, talent and technology) needed to fuel them.
+The strategic planning process, especially during volatile times, should eliminate everything that isn't necessary and sufficient to communicate an effective strategy.
+But the focus for functional leaders is still to identify initiatives that will drive enterprise growth ambitions — and determine how to unlock the capacity (time, budget, talent and technology) needed to execute those initiatives.

 A methodical step-by-step approach for functional leaders

-These nine steps provide a guide by which functional leaders can ensure a rigorous approach to strategic planning in a way that effectively prioritizes the successful execution of critical initiatives, whether functional strategic planning takes place on a calendar basis or is more of an ongoing reassessment of priorities.
+These nine steps provide a guide by which functional leaders can ensure a rigorous approach to strategic planning in a way that effectively prioritizes the successful execution of critical initiatives, whether functional strategic planning takes place on a calendar basis or is more of an adaptive strategy, involving an ongoing reassessment of priorities.

 View your function’s cost architecture through the lens of business value and view cost optimization as a continuous discipline focused on directing resources (time, capabilities and budget) to strategic innovation and growth initiatives.
 Be clear on the best budgeting approach(es) for your function’s needs, considering what type of purpose-driven budgeting best supports your strategy execution.